 Upvc double glazed frosted glass window (rear aspect), luxury modern suite comprising panelled bath with easy wipe splash back and a quality plumbed-in shower with two glazed shower screens, low flush WC, pedestal wash hand basin, tiled flooring, tiled walling, stainless steel ‘ladder style’ radiator/towel rail, large medicine cabinet with integral lighting, shaver point, wall shelving, ceiling down lighters.

-Parking area - Located adjacent to the front of the house and laid to ornamental slate.
+Parking area - Located adjacent to the front of the house being partly laid to ornamental slate.
 Courtesy light, side gate.

 Gardening heaven - A quite wonderful tiered garden with rockery embankments, a herb garden and a very well stocked principle garden with an abundance of established shrubs, trees and shrubs to include, Camelia, Magnolia, Fern, Heather, Jasmine, Bay trees, Fuschia, Forsythia, Mahonia, Wisteria, Hostas and Peonies to name but a few ensuring a feast of colour in the Spring, Summer and Autumn.
 There is a lower decked area with a nearby water tap plus courtesy lighting and steps wending their way through the upper garden where there is a flatter lawned area, an 8' x 6' timber storage shed and a most Impressive Summerhouse (12’2”x 8’10”) with its own ballustraded decked area providing an ideal spot for that Al-fresco dining on those warm and balmy summer days/evenings, the summerhouse is fully insulated with power/light, under floor electric heating and double doors that open onto the decked patio, the views from this spot are simply spectacular with an outlook to the west towards Britannia Bridge and south to the Menai Strait and Snowdonia Mountains beyond - a very special relaxing sanctuary.